 - 1. Would not constitute Sexual Harassment as defined in this Policy even if proved; - 2.
-Did not occur in the University's Education Program or Activity; or c.
-Notice of Formal Complaint

-3. Did not occur against a person in the United States.
+Did not occur in the University's Education Program or Activity; or - 3.
+Did not occur against a person in the United States.

 Allegations within a Formal Complaint that has been dismissed by the Coordinator may still be addressed by other University Policies as outlined in Section II above.